simunde/fetchrewards/README.md

 # FetchRewards
 ## Overview
-Welcome to rewards Android App!
-This app utilizes Retrofit, MVVM architecture to fetch data from an API and display a list of elements.
-It's designed to provide a seamless user experience while showcasing the power of these technologies.
+Welcome to Fetch Rewards Android App!
+This app utilizes Retrofit, MVVM architecture to fetch data from an API and display a list of items.

 ## Features
 - Fetches data from a remote API using Retrofit.